 Color and Typography

 Pay attention to color contrast in different contexts.
-For example, if there’s not enough contrast between the navigation bar background and the bar-button titles, the buttons will be hard for users to see.
-A quick but unscientific way to find out if your colors have sufficient contrast is to view your app on a device in different lighting conditions, including outdoors on a sunny day.
+For example, if there’s not enough contrast between foreground and background elements, they may be hard for users to see.
+A quick but unscientific way to find out if your colors have sufficient contrast is to view your app in different lighting conditions, including in direct sunlight.

 Text Should Always Be Legible